ggreer/the_silver_searcher/doc/ag.1.md

   * `--[no]break`:
     Print a newline between matches in different files.
 Enabled by default.

+  * `-c --count`:
+    Only print the number of matches in each file.
+    Note: This is the number of matches, **not** the number of matching lines.
+    Pipe output to `wc -l` if you want the number of matching lines.

   * `--[no]color`:
     Print color codes in results.
 Enabled by default.